strapi/rfcs/rfcs/001-action-engine.md

 - **Action companies workflow** : Besides the default action workflow , specify custom workflow created by the user withing this company
 - **Action companies systems modules** : Specify the list of entities from a specific action system tied to this action .
 Example: we would hold here the list of products, content, form referenced use in this action for the specific company in order to generate the action page.
 - **Engagement** : Result of the current lead interaction with a action page.
 Main thing to point out is the changes of the action stage and the reference to the message id which is the json object of the result interaction
+- **Business Verticals** : List of industries the system will have default actions

 # Structure